 What’s Your Risk From Disaster?

-In Southern California, we worry about earthquakes and wildfires -- those natural disasters often lead to home (and keepsakes) damaged or destroyed by fire, water, or power loss.
+In Southern California, we worry about earthquakes and wildfires — those natural disasters often lead to home (and keepsakes) damaged or destroyed by fire, water, or power loss.
 You may worry about hurricanes, tornadoes, floods, or volcanoes.

 Genealogy Disaster Plan